Cardston (provincial electoral district)

 Cardston was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1905 to 1993.

 History

-Cardston was one of the original 25 electoral districts contested in the 1905 Alberta general election upon Alberta joining Confederation in September 1905.
-The district was carried over from the old Cardston electoral district which returned a single member to the Legislative Assembly of the Northwest Territories from 1902 to 1905.
-The member for the Northwest Territories seat, John William Woolf would be elected in the 1905 Alberta general election.
+Cardston was one of the original 25 electoral districts contested in the 1905 Alberta general election upon Alberta becoming a province in September 1905.
+The district was carried over from the old Cardston electoral district which returned a member to the Legislative Assembly of the North-West Territories from 1902 to 1905.
+The member for the North-West Territories seat, John William Woolf was elected in the 1905 Alberta general election.

-The riding has always occupied the most southern portion of the province along the Canada / United States border.
+The riding has always occupied the most southern portion of the province along the Canada–United States border.

+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.

 The Cardston electoral district was abolished in the 1993 electoral boundary re-distribution, with the borders of the Pincher Creek-Crowsnest electoral district shifted south into Cardston, and the district was renamed Cardston-Chief Mountain.

-The riding was named after the Town of Cardston and this region is considered one of the most conservative in the province.
+The riding was named after the Town of Cardston, and this region is considered one of the most conservative in the province.